 Date/Time: Friday 27th October, 18:00-21:00

 To accompany the upcoming exhibition, I also produced a book featuring all the images from the trip as well as some behind the scenes shots.
-Available to view via my Blurb page, a full preview can also be seen below.
+Available to view via my Blurb page.

 External Exhibition in Clifton, Bristol